The Provence region

 - Arles, its arenas, the Van Gogh Museum

-- Aigues-Mortes, Medieval city.
+- Aigues-Mortes, a medieval city.

 - Nîmes and the majesty of its Roman monuments

-- the wine route (Châteauneuf du Pape, Beaumes-de-Venise, Gigondas)
+- The wine route (Châteauneuf-du-Pape, Beaumes-de-Venise, Gigondas)

 - Orange, its ancient theater and its triumphal arch